lsoft/DpdtInject/README.md

 ![Dpdt Extension Image 4](extension4.png)

-Also, you can create a new cluster/binding method:
+Also, you can create a new cluster class or add a new binding method to the existing cluster:

 ![Dpdt Extension Image 5](extension5.png)